-Individuals seeking admission should acquaint themselves with the University of Alberta Code of Applicant Behavior located in §27.
+Individuals seeking admission should review the University of Alberta Code of Applicant Behavior located in §27.

 The minimum requirements for admission to the Faculty of Graduate Studies and Research are outlined below.
 Some departments impose additional admission requirements.
 Even though an applicant may appear to satisfy the general admission requirements, acceptance into a graduate program is not guaranteed.